Is It A Bird

 7. Still unsure?
 Look up the creature in the GBIF Backbone Taxonomy and check its listed Class.
 Class Aves means bird; anything else means not a bird.

 That last step is genuinely useful for obscure cases.
 The GBIF Backbone Taxonomy is a global biodiversity database that assigns every described species to a taxonomic rank, and 'Class: Aves' is the definitive confirmation that something is a bird in the scientific sense.
+ITIS states that its mission is to communicate a comprehensive taxonomy of global species and that it partners with GBIF ITIS communicates a comprehensive taxonomy of global species and partners with GBIF.
 For well-known animals, a quick search on Britannica or Wikipedia will surface the class immediately.

 So to close the loop: a bird is a feathered, beaked, egg-laying member of Class Aves.
 A fruit is a seed-bearing plant structure.
 A person is a human mammal.
 They represent three entirely different biological categories, and once you know the core bird checklist, you can sort almost any creature correctly in under a minute.